-The Fine Arts Building was constructed on Grenfell Campus in 1987.
-It consists of 4 floors with a building area of approximately 1,650 m2.
-This building is connected to the Forest Centre by an underground tunnel and to the Library and Computing Building by an above ground walkway.
-The Fine Arts Building contains a theatre, art gallery, labs, workshops, atrium and office areas.
+The Forest Centre Building was constructed on Grenfell Campus in 1997, with the addition of the BERI Lab extension (ground floor only) in 2015.
+It consists of 4 floors with a total building area of approximately 4260 m2.
+This building is connected to the Fine Arts building by an underground tunnel.
+The Forest Centre Building contains a classroom, lab, workshop, atrium and office areas, with approximately 1⁄2 of the building area leased to the federal government NRCan division.

 The building is sprinklered throughout with a wet pipe sprinkler system and standard response sprinkler heads and is serviced by a municipal water system.
-The Art Gallery is protected by clean agent systems.
 Type ABC portable fire extinguishers are installed throughout the building.
-The Fire Alarm System is in the process of being updated to an addressable system.
+The Fire Alarm System has been recently updated (2016) to an addressable system.
 Manual fire alarm pull stations and smoke detectors are located around the building.
 The fire alarm system and fire extinguishers are inspected annually and the sprinkler system is inspected quarterly.
 The CBFD provides full time firefighting services.
-Two fire hydrants are located approximately 30m and 70m away from the fire department connection off Cpl.
+One fire hydrant is located approximately 50m away from the fire department connection off Cpl.
 Pinksen Memorial Drive.
 Speakers are located throughout the building and are tied into a mass communication system, Benbria.